Q. What is the Famagusta Ecocity?

 Q: Are you related to the Bicommunal Famagusta Initiative?

-A. One of our core team members is also a core team member of The Bicommunal Famagusta Initiative (BFI) which is a separate organisation.
+A. One of our team members was also a core team member of The Bicommunal Famagusta Initiative (BFI), which is a separate organization.
 We are grateful to BFI for providing us with information and logistical support.
-Owing to signiﬁcant overlap in the ultimate objectives and in the stakeholder-centric processes adopted by both organisations, the Famagusta Ecocity Project and the Bicommunal Famagusta Initiative are mutually supportive of each other’s efforts.
+Owing to signiﬁcant overlap in the ultimate objectives and in the stakeholder-centric processes adopted by all organizations, the Famagusta Ecocity Project and the Bicommunal Famagusta Initiative are mutually supportive of each other’s efforts.

 Q: Are you going to interfere with my property rights?

 A. The design studio will proceed on the premise that property rights will be fully respected, and that no property owner will feel that they might eventually be forced to demolish their property as a result of designs made by someone else.
 We are only presenting ideas and information; we are not trying to impose a way of life on anyone.

 Q: Are you forcing an outsider’s plan on us?

 A. The Famagusta Ecocity Project has made a public commitment from the outset that no proposal will be put forward that does not carry widespread bicommunal support among the immediate stakeholders.
 Ultimately it is all about involving stakeholders and Cypriots in designing a well-planned integrated Famagusta.
 In the end, Cypriots will decide how that happens.